-The molecular logic of living organisms is the focus of biochemistry.
+The molecular logic of living organisms is the focus of this major.
 Biochemists and molecular biologists study how the collection of molecules within the cell interact to maintain and perpetuate life.
-The biochemistry major at Lewis & Clark provides students with an opportunity to pursue an interdisciplinary course of study that follows the guidelines of the American Society for Biochemistry and Molecular Biology.
-Students majoring in biochemistry devote their first years of study to mastering the basic tenets of calculus, physics, and chemistry.
-During this period, the principles of cellular and molecular biology and genetics are also systematically introduced in biology courses.
-Upper-division coursework exposes students to current research in biochemistry and cell and molecular biology.
+The biochemistry/molecular biology major at Lewis & Clark provides students with an opportunity to pursue an interdisciplinary course of study that follows the guidelines of the American Society for Biochemistry and Molecular Biology.
+Students majoring in biochemistry/molecular biology devote their first years of study to mastering the basic tenets of calculus, physics, genetics, and chemistry.
+Upper-division coursework exposes students to current research in biochemistry and cellular and molecular biology.

-The distinctive character of our major program in biochemistry derives from the curricular goals that shape our program.
-Faculty associated with the biochemistry major are proponents of a lab-rich, investigative education for undergraduates in the sciences.
+The distinctive character of our program derives from the curricular goals that shape it.
+Faculty associated with the biochemistry/molecular biology program are proponents of a lab-rich, investigative education for undergraduates in the sciences.
 Opportunities for scientific inquiry are woven into the laboratory curriculum and prepare the student ultimately to undertake collaborative research projects with the faculty.
 To foster the ability of our students to engage independently in the scientific process, we devote class time to critically reading the primary literature.
 In our laboratory courses, students participate in selecting and designing their experiments.
-The curriculum is constructed to engage students in the scientific process and thereby facilitate the development of reflective judgment and problemsolving skills.
+The curriculum is constructed to engage students in the scientific process and thereby facilitate the development of reflective judgment and problem-solving skills.

-Students majoring in biochemistry are guided by sponsoring faculty from both the biology and chemistry departments.
+Students majoring in biochemistry/molecular biology are guided by sponsoring faculty from both the biology and chemistry departments.
 The major prepares students for careers in biomedical research, biotechnology, and genetic engineering.
 It is especially suitable for students seeking admission to medical or dental schools, or to graduate programs in biochemistry, cell or molecular biology, or genetics.
-Students majoring in biochemistry may not minor in biology or chemistry.
+Students majoring in biochemistry/molecular biology may not minor in biology or chemistry.

-A minimum of 47 semester credits in biology and chemistry (9 semester credits of which are granted for associated laboratory work), plus courses in mathematics and physics, distributed as follows:
+A minimum of 54 semester credits in biology and chemistry (11 semester credits of which are granted for associated laboratory work), plus courses in mathematics and physics, distributed as follows:

-- 1) Biology 151, 311, 312, and a minimum of 4 semester credits selected from Biology 200, 320, 361, 412, 422, 462.
+- 1) Biology 151, 311, 312, 361, and one elective from Biology 200, 320, 412, 422, or 462.

-- 2) Chemistry 110 and 120, or 115 and 135.
+- 2) Chemistry 110 and 120.

 - 3) Chemistry 210, 220, 310, 330, 335, 336.

 - 4) Mathematics 131 and 132.

-- 5) Physics 141 and 142.
+- 5) Physics 141, 142, 171, and 172.

-- 6) Honors students must complete Biochemistry 410.
+- 6) Honors students must complete BCMB 410.